 How to share posts again

 With so much content on social media now, posts can easily get missed and lost in the flow, and we understand that you need to get maximum visibility.
-The Share Again feature allows you to add published posts back into your queue to share again.
-Due to social networks becoming much stricter on the duplication of content, we recommend using this feature lightly, and making changes to your posts before sharing them multiple times.
+The Share Again feature allows you to add published posts back into your queue to share a second time.
+Due to social networks becoming much stricter on the duplication of content, we recommend using this feature lightly, and making changes to your post text or image before sharing them multiple times.
 You can find guidance on re-sharing posts here.

 What could cause discrepancies between the data seen in the Posts report here and data in native analytics?

-Facebook have two different (but similar sounding) click metrics.
+Facebook has two different (but similar-sounding) click metrics.
 "Post clicks" are clicks anywhere on the post, e.g. link preview, image, avatar, timestamp, while "link clicks" are clicks that specifically take place on the link.
 In this report, we show "post clicks", so these will appear higher than "link clicks" if you’re looking at Facebook Insights.

 Additionally, after working closely with a few customers, we have discovered that the data displayed in Facebook Insights does not always seem to be accurate.
 However, the data available in the CSV export (also from Facebook Insights) is accurate.
 We believe there are one or two unresolved bugs on Facebook’s side that mean the data shown on the screen, does not always represent the real data.
 To corroborate the data, we recommend that you export it to CSV.
 The data there should more accurately reflect what you see within our reports.

-Firstly, it’s important to note that we are only able to track clicks on shortened links.
+First, it’s important to note that we are only able to track clicks on shortened links.
 If link shortening is turned off, click metrics will not be available.
-Additionally, LinkedIn un-shorten links before they are displayed in the link preview below the text.
-We are not able to gather data for clicks on the un-shortened link in the link preview, so we’ll only be counting the clicks on the shortened link within the update text.
+Additionally, LinkedIn unshortens links before they are displayed in the link preview below the text.
+We are not able to gather data for clicks on the unshortened link in the link preview, so we’ll only be counting the clicks on the shortened link within the update text.
 This can sometimes result in a discrepancy between click metrics in Buffer compared to LinkedIn Analytics, depending on where the post is receiving clicks.

-Thirdly, the data we receive from LinkedIn only includes the number of comments on the post itself, and not the number of comments on comments.
-This means you may notice a lower number of comments in the Posts Report within Buffer compared to LinkedIn Analytics.
+Third, the data we receive from LinkedIn only includes the number of comments on the post itself, and not the number of comments/replies on comments.
+This means you may notice a lower number of comments in the Posts report within Buffer compared to LinkedIn Analytics.
 For example, if your post had five comments, and someone had replied twice on one of those, we would report a total of five comments, whereas LinkedIn would report a total of seven.
 Unfortunately, this is not something we can change right now due to this additional data not being available via LinkedIn's API.

-Native Facebook and Twitter posts will be included if you're subscribed to the Premium or Business plan.
-Native Instagram posts will be included regardless of the plan you're subscribed to.
+While native Instagram posts are included in your publishing dashboard's Posts report, native Facebook and Twitter posts will be included only if you're subscribed to a paid plan.
 Native posts are not available for LinkedIn or Pinterest.

 How far back does the data go?

 On the Free plan, you'll see a history of posts from the past 30 days.
-On the Pro, Premium and Business plans, you'll see a history of posts from the past 2 years.
-When you subscribe to the Premium or Business plan, or connect a new Facebook, Instagram, or Twitter account and you're already subscribed to the Premium or Business plan, we will backfill the past 200 native posts.
-Unfortunately, we're not able to do any backfilling for LinkedIn or Pinterest.
+On our paid plans, you'll see a history of posts from the past 2 years.
+When you subscribe to a paid plan, or if you connect a new Facebook, Instagram, or Twitter account and you're already subscribed to a paid plan, we will backfill the past 200 native posts.
+Unfortunately, we're not able to backfill for LinkedIn or Pinterest.